NandaSasidharan/Model-for-Mind/README.md

-When I transitioned from an engineering researcher to a classical hatha yoga teacher, I needed a more logical way to explain the significance of Yoga.
+When I started offering classical hatha yoga, I needed a more logical way to explain the significance of Yoga.

 As per Patanjali, the author of Yoga Sutras, Yoga is a state of a human being without mental activities or thoughts.
 But why is such a state important?
 For one to desire to achieve such a state, one has to either get a positive experience of the state or know the limitations of the current state.